jackl0phty/octopress/source/_posts/2013-05-23-howto-upgrade-from-debian-squeeze-to-wheezy.markdown

 {% endcodeblock %}

 Finally check what Debian version you're currently on.
-{% codeblock Reboot into your new Debian distribution Wheezy %}
+{% codeblock Check your Debian version %}
 server1:~# cat /etc/debian_version
 7.0
 server1:~#
 {% endcodeblock %}

-If the output of the above command is 7.0 you are now running Debian Wheezy.
+If the output of the above command is 7.0 you are now running Debian Wheezy!

 Now go have a beer or three!